 Signing U.S. Bicycle Routes is highly recommended and provides a number of benefits, including branding the route, providing wayfinding for cyclists, and increasing safety by informing drivers that cyclists are on the road.

 The U.S. Bicycle Route sign can be found in the Federal Highway Administration’s (FHWA) Manual on Uniform Traffic Control Devices (MUTCD).

-The black on white version (click image to enlarge) of the M1-9 U.S. Bicycle Route sign is the one currently in the 2009 edition of the MUTCD.
-The earlier version of the sign, which is still found on many roads across the U.S., has the number on top, bicycle on the bottom.
+The black version (click image to enlarge) of the M1-9 USBR sign is the one currently in the 2009 edition of the MUTCD.
+The earlier version of the sign, which is still found on many roads has the number on top and bicycle on the bottom.

-The white on green version (click image to enlarge) was designed and endorsed by the National Committee on Uniform Traffic Control Devices (NCUTCD) to replace the older black and white version.
-In May 2012, FHWA gave interim approval for the optional use of the alternative design for the U.S. Bicycle Route (M1-9) sign.
-So, a state that is ready to sign U.S. Bike Routes may use the current black and white U.S. Bike Route sign or can use the newly approved green and white version.
+The green version (click image to enlarge) was designed and endorsed by the National Committee on Uniform Traffic Control Devices to replace the older black version.
+In 2012, the FHWA gave interim approval for the optional use of the green M1-9 sign.
+States may still use the black version, but the green version is recommended and will be the new standard sign.

 Photo by Jim Engel